 - You’re certain your customers are the right ones

 - Your customer service is solid

 Why Content Marketing Isn’t Just for Generating Leads

 When most of us think about content marketing, we think of its role at the beginning of your relationship with your customers — while they’re still prospects in search of a solution to their problem.
 There it captures attention, generates leads, and helps them through their decision-making process.

 When used correctly (think: right content, right place, right time), content can engage and educate your prospects through their entire purchasing process.
-But its role later in the customer journey is just as (probably more) important – especially for SaaS companies.
+But its role later in the customer journey is just as (probably more) important.